johnnyblaze993/galaxyApp/README.md

 ## 💡 Contribution Tips

 - Run `npm install` in `/frontend` locally if you want code completion and TypeScript type checking in your editor (VSCode, etc.).
-- Use VSCode Dev Containers for a fully containerized dev experience (optional).
+- Use **VSCode Dev Containers** (with Docker) for a fully containerized and integrated development experience.

 ---

-**Happy exploring! 🚀**